-The Coach & Horses, on the corner with Romilly Street, is more of an institution than a pub.
+The Coach & Horses, on the corner of Romilly Street, is more of an institution than a pub.
 Established in 1847, is it famous for its political and journalistic associations, notably with the columnist Jeffrey Bernard.

 In May 2019, the Coach and Horses was granted a nudist licence, allowing patrons and employees to be naked while in the pub.
 I am happy to report that I have drunk in there since this licence was granted and all occupants were fully clothed.

 A bit further up Greek Street, the Pillars of Hercules boozer dates back to the early 18th Century.

 In its day, this was a well-known literary haunt, favoured by the likes of Clive James, Julian Barnes, Martin Amis and Ian McEwan.
 After closing for refurbishment, it reopened as Bar Hercules.

 Greek Street is crammed with a great selection of restaurants and cafes, including Maison Bertaux, the place to go for French patisserie delights in London.